Cord Cutting Guides, News, and Reviews

 Things don’t get any cheaper than Peacock, which is free — or, at least, it can be.
 Peacock offers a free option, but you can choose to pay for a premium version instead if you’d like to.
 There’s even an extra-premium version that costs more than the regular paid plan.
 Let us explain.

 But there’s more content out there.
-If you’re willing to pay $4.99 per month for Peacock Premium, then you can get access to all 10,000 hours or so of Peacock’s content.
-You’ll also unlock the live news and sports content, and you’ll get earlier access to some of the recent content.
+If you’re willing to pay $4.99 per month for Peacock Premium, then you can get access to all of Peacock’s content.
+You’ll also unlock the live news and sports content, including the WWE Network, and you’ll get earlier access to some of the recent content.

 Finally, there’s an ad-free version of Peacock Premium.
 For $9.99 per month, you can get everything that’s included in Peacock Premium except for those pesky ads that Peacock sticks in the on-demand content.
 (Keep in mind that some content on Peacock is live.
 Getting rid of the commercials in the on-demand content won’t help you when there’s a commercial break during your hockey game or late-night comedy show.)